decretist/ICMCL17/proceedings/ICMCL17.markdown

     23–44; and Kenneth Pennington, “Gratian and the Jews,” *Bulletin of Medieval Canon Law* 31 (2014): 111–24.

-[^9]: Python is a widely-used general-purpose programming language.
+[^9]: Python is a widely used general-purpose programming language.
-    According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most
+    According to one frequently cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most
     popular programming language worldwide as of June 2026.
 Python provides powerful features for performing operations on textual